Welcome to the Faculty of Arts libraries!

 - Grant loan: only for researchers involved in grants, for the duration of the grant + 10 months

-This link leads you to the list of all databases, electronic journals, and e-books which are available to readers at the Faculty of Arts.
+This link leads you to the list of all databases, electronic journals, and e-books which are available to patrons at the Faculty of Arts.
 It is possible to switch the website into English by clicking on the flag in the column on the left-hand side.
 Some resources are available to all Charles University students, some of them are limited to a particular faculty, and some recourses are paid for by departments and are open only to the students of their programmes.
 You can access all e-resources from the faculty computers and also by means of remote access (by signing in with your CAS user name and password – the same you use for the Student Information system).

 List of Libraries